Routine use cases

 Orena routine generator; Orena 5-minute routine guide

-The reader wants practical context about "What to do when neck-aware practice changes your routine plan" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Routine adjustment: neck aware practice" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step